emorydunn/CaptureOneScripts/README.md

 New directories are created adjacent to the current capture directory, _unless_ the capture directory is "Capture", in which case new folders are made inside.

 Set `repeatPrompt` to `false` to only prompt for one name.

 If `setCaptureFolder` is `true` then the capture directory will be set to the *first* directory name entered.

+Set `resetCaptureCounter` to `true` to set the capture counter to 1 when making a new folder.

 ### Select Next/ Previous Capture